dmmlynarczyk/learn/azure/notes/01_deploy-and-manage-azure-compute-resources.md

   - More importantly, for VMs deployed in Availability Zones, Managed Disks automatically replicate their data to multiple storage stamps within the chosen zone.
   - Using Managed Disks with Availability Zones is key to the 99.9% SLA for VMs.
   - Provide the capability to increase the size of an attached data disk while the virtual machine is still running.
 All you will need to do is extend the partition to utilize the new space.
+  - **Managed Disks are billed based on their provisioned size and SKU, regardless of whether they are attached to a running VM or not.**
+    - The only way to stop incurring costs for an unused managed disk is to delete it.

+**Steps for provisioning a new data disk with Server-Side Encryption using a customer-managed key (CMK)**:
+1. Create an Azure Disk Encryption Set (DES), linking it to the Key Vault and the specific key.
+2. Define the managed disk configuration, referencing the Disk Encryption Set.
+3. Provision the managed disk using the defined configuration.
+4. Attach the newly created disk to the VM.

 ### Networking